How & where to buy Ravencoin (RVN) online

 Here are two of the top wallets around:

-- Infinito Wallet: Infinito Wallet is a universal wallet, which means it’s a place to buy, sell, and earn interest on your coins as well as storing them.
+- Infinito Wallet: Infinito Wallet is a universal wallet, which means you can earn interest on your coins as well as storing them.
 Join Infinito Wallet today >

 - Trezor: Trezor is the first hardware wallet ever created.
 It keeps your coins on a USB stick that is protected even if you then connect it to an infected computer.
 Sign up with Trezor >

 To trade cryptocurrency you need to find a broker with as low trading fees as possible.
-Trading means lots of buying and selling and you don’t want to lose a chunk of your money every time.
+Trading means lots of opening and closing positions and you don’t want to lose a chunk of your money every time.

 At the moment, Ravencoin is a small cryptocurrency that’s not available with many brokers.
 That might change in the future, and when it does eToro and Plus500 are two of the top brokers to start with.